-With the decentralization of software development in a company, managers and IT heads need to ensure governance and security over the new apps and integrations.
+With the decentralisation of software development in a company, managers and IT heads need to ensure governance and security over the new apps and integrations.

-In principle, the same security measures used on a hard-coded application can be applied on software developed via a no-code low-code platform.
+In principle, the same security measures used on a hard-coded application can be applied on software developed via a no/low-code platform.

 System managers can set different permission levels for users and allow access to mission critical data only for certain persons.

 Having an integration policy in place will also help to avoid risks when connecting to potentially harmful external systems.

 No-code low-code iPaaS like PROCESIO can help companies keep up with fast-changing market demands by enabling collaboration between non-technical experts and IT, in a secure and scalable environment.